-Georgetown University Law Student, Former NCAA Board Member and Former Men’s Track and Field Athlete, New Mexico State University
+Georgetown University Law Graduate, Former NCAA Board Member and Former Men’s Track and Field Athlete, University of New Mexico

 Kendall Spencer is a recent graduate of Georgetown University Law School where he was a Technology Law Scholar.
 As a legal professional he focuses on the changing digital landscape brought on by technology, and complex litigation matters within the world of sports.
 In addition to attending law school, he is training to compete in the 2021 Olympic Trials as a long-jumper with hopes of making the 2021 US Olympic team.